lightly-ai/lightly/docs/source/index.rst

 also serves as an excellent proxy for mutual information between images.
 This fact can be exploited when doing active learning to get the most informative subset of images during training.
 Check out our section on :ref:`lightly-active-learning` for more information.

+.. note:: To use active learning you need a lightly version of **1.1.0** or newer!
+          You can check the version of the installed package using `pip list` and check for the installed version of `lightly`.

 .. toctree::